 St Peter’s Basilica and the Vatican Museums

 The staggering wealth of the Vatican is no secret, and nor is the beauty – or popularity – of its museums.
 For Catholics and non-Catholics alike, a visit to the museums of the Vatican is an eye-popping experience.
 Admire the world’s largest church, St Peter’s Basilica, then bask in the genius of Raphael, Michelangelo, and many more, culminating in a visit to the Sistine Chapel.
 High season queues here are even more ridiculous than those at the Colosseum, so check into options for skipping them, including organised tours, some of which will admit you before the museums officially open.

 Even against a handful of picturesque imitators, Rome’s Pantheon continues to astound.
 Completed by Hadrian in the 2nd century AD, this was the first temple devoted to all the Roman Gods, until it was repurposed as a church in the 7th century.
 What’s perhaps most remarkable about the Pantheon is how well preserved it is, particularly when you consider the size of its dome, the largest unsupported dome in the world.
 Take a tour and form your own theories about Rome’s ultimate architectural survivor.

 Besides the Vatican, there’s one art museum in Rome you must visit.
 Housed in the former villa of Cardinal Scipione Borghese, the museum showcases his family’s extensive collection of paintings, sculptures, and antiques.
 You’ll see works by Bernini, Raphael, Caravaggio, Peter Paul Rubens.
 Barocci, and Titian, including the famed Sacred and Profane Love.
 While the museum is dazzling, don’t spend all your time inside.
-The gardens and temples surrounding the Galleria are just as worthwhile.
+The gardens and temples surrounding the Galleria, known as Villa Borghese, are just as worthwhile.

 The Spanish Steps

 No Roman holiday, on-screen or otherwise, is complete without a walk on the Spanish Steps.
-Reopened in September, 2016 after a much needed 1.5 million Euro refurbishment (popularity sadly comes at a price), the Spanish Steps may be Rome’s most famous meeting place.
-Built in the 18th century, they’re practically new compared with many of the city’s main attractions, but remain a quintessential Roman image not to be missed.
+This may be Rome’s most famous meeting place.
+Built in the 18th century, they’re practically new compared with many of the city’s main attractions but remain a quintessential Roman image not to be missed.